Speech Adjudicator (Judge) Training

 Initial (First Time) Certification

-How it works: You enroll in an online course, which takes about two hours to complete.
+How it works: You enroll in an online course with a modest fee of $38; it takes about 2 hours to complete.
 After successful completion, you will register for an in-person, 3-hour workshop, where a trainer will guide you through best practices of writing effective evaluations.
-At the end of the workshop, you will independently write evaluations of two performances, and these evaluations will be assessed for quality constructive and instructive feedback.
+At the end of the workshop, you will independently write an evaluation of a performance, which will be assessed for quality constructive and instructive feedback.

 Workshop: Enroll and complete the online course at least a week ahead of a workshop you wish to attend; you must register through the online course; walk-ins are not allowed.
 We require at least 3 hours of in-person attendance; if the timeframe doesn’t work or you will be delayed in arriving, please find a different workshop.